-Seasonal tip: In the summer, close your blinds or curtains on the sunny side of your home during the day and open them at night; do the opposite in the winter to naturally let in heat.
+Seasonal tip: In the summer, close your blinds or curtains on the sunny side of your home during the day and open them at night; do the opposite in the winter to naturally let in heat and warm your home.

 38. Use Your Ceiling Fans Often

 Use a ceiling fan to circulate air and ease the burden on your HVAC system to heat or cool the room.
 You can hire an electrician to install ceiling fans in your home if you don’t already have them.